Ryan-Gordon1/resilient-circuits-docker/README.md

 ```
 To watch its logs use `docker logs -f circuits-fn-whois`.
 To kill it `docker kill circuits-fn-whois`.

-## Building the Container - the old way
+## Building images and running containers - Alpine and Python

 ## Building the Container